 Cycles can startle horses if ridden too close or fast, which can result in injuries to both parties.
 Nobody wants this, and with awareness and consideration on both sides, incidents can be avoided.

 Download recommended practice and advice for horses and cyclists (pdf).

 Following the success of the 2012 Olympics, the popularity of cycling has increased dramatically.
-We have had some reports from horse riders regarding problems caused by encountering large numbers of cyclists taking part in 'Sportive' events.
+We have had some reports from horse riders of problems caused by encountering large numbers of cyclists taking part in events.

-If you’re concerned about sportives in your area, download the list of sportives arranged for 2016 (pdf).
+If you’re concerned about cycling events in your area, download the list of sportives arranged for 2016 (pdf).
 Please note: this is not an exhaustive list and there may be others planned that this publication has not been made aware of.
-The list is regularly updated and any new sportives added will be highlighted in yellow.
+The list is updated on a regular basis.

 Cycling Weekly also have a calendar of similar events.